Latest Club News

 Learning from Accident Investigations

-This seminar on June 13th 2019 in London will consider what can be learnt from formal accident investigations, including the process, people and the detailed accident reports that are produced in many sectors.
-Full information and bookings at: https://scsc.uk/e594
+This seminar on June 13th 2019 in London considered what can be learnt from formal accident investigations, including the process, people and the detailed accident reports that are produced in many sectors.
+Full information, including selected slides at: https://scsc.uk/e594

 Safety-Critical Systems Symposium 2020 - Call for Abstracts